Signed in as:

 The Time is Now: Abolition: The Time Now by Carlos Barberena

 Carlos Barberena is a Contemporary Nicaraguan Printmaker known for his relief prints and the use of images from pop culture, as well as from political and cultural tragedies.
-In his art, he has consistently reflected on the cycles of repression and resistance and its relationship to the Diaspora in which he has lived, throughout dictato
+In his art, he has consistently reflected on the cycles of repression and resistance and its relationship to the Diaspora in which he has lived, throughout dictator

 Counterpoint Project by Patrick Earl Hammie & Endalyn T. Outlaw